webastien/eclim-ansible/README.md

 * Eclim allows a faster autocompletion than my current configuration on big project, but sometimes VIm freezes.
 * Eclim doesn't currently support the "jump to definition" feature for PHP (with `:PhpSearchContext`)
 * I had some bugs when complete variable names: The begin I typed disappears.
 I can deal with it, but it's boring.
+* I tried this because completion with ctags was slow on huge projets, but I've moved to [universal-ctags](http://ctags.io) which is incredibly faster.